appreciated/material/README.md

 cd demo
 mvn jetty:run
 ````
 To see the demo, navigate to http://localhost:8080/

-## Release notes

-### Version 0.1
-- ...
-- ...

-## Roadmap

-This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
-That said, the following features are planned for upcoming releases:
-- ...
-- ...

 ## Issue tracking

 The issues for this add-on are tracked on its github.com page.
-All bug reports and feature requests are appreciated.
+All bug reports and feature requests are welcome.

 ## Contributions